 4. Ensure You Have Working Backups

 So, you’ve been compromised and now restoring your backups is your next plan-of-action.
-You do have good backups right?
+But, these backups must be working correctly.

-Having working backups is an important part of security best practices in 2020.
+Having working backups is an important part of cybersecurity best practices.
 If hackers do compromise your systems and have deleted or altered sensitive information, your only method of restoration is from good backups and restore points.

 All vital information needs to be backed up and stored in a safe location in the event you need to restore corrupted or deleted data.
 Whether this is data stored in databases, spreadsheets, or on web server files, you will want to have this data protected and stored off-site to a location it can be recovered from later.
 It is important that these backups are not stored on the server itself as you will be unable to restore this data if the entire server is compromised.